 You can skip straight to choosing a plan by clicking the “Skip to View Plans” button and go to the plan results page.

-For groups, choose a category that best fits the person who probably will need the most medical services in the coming coverage year.
+For families, choose the category that best fits the person who probably will need the most medical services in the coming coverage year.
 The default selection is medium use.

 For prescription drug use, you can select up to five prescription drugs to see if the plans shown cover those drugs.
 When you type in a drug name, the system will provide suggestions.
 After selecting a drug, options for dosage will display.

 On the final "Health Care Needs" screen you can select whether you wish to shop for children’s dental and/or health savings accounts (HSA).
 Note that some health care plans include children’s dental, and some do not.
-If you would like to have plans that include children’s dental displayed at the top of your plans results page, check the Children’s Dental check box.
+If you would like to see plans that include children’s dental, check the Children’s Dental check box.
+On the plans results page you will see those plans identified by a round green "Covered" icon.
 If you select a plan that does not include children’s dental, you will have the option to shop for a stand-alone children’s dental plan.

-Select the "View Plans" button to see the plans available to you, sorted to display your health care needs at the top.
+Select the "View Plans" button to see the plans available to you.

 Next: view your results and shop plans.